 Yes.
 Our donkeys are licensed and insured to work at planned public, private, corporate and charity events, as well as in schools and churches etc, as long at it is safe and suitable for the donkeys and public.
 Blackberry donkeys provides a risk assessment, a copy of their licence and public liability insurance documentation, prior to each event.

 Yes.
 Blackberry donkeys hold a current 5 star Licence, issued by the Local Authority and their vet.
 Blackbery Donkeys are inspected under the animal welfare laws and hold a current 5 star licence, for the highest possible donkey welfare standards.
 The yearly inspection not only assesses the donkeys, but also the premises, saddles, tack, stables, grazing and training area, fields, mode of transport, disease control precautions, as well as the knowledge and qualifications of the license holder.
 (Licence No. HART/RE05).
 As part of the law, random checks are made throughout the licensing period.
 Teddy has his own Performing Animals Licence, for which there is no star rating available, but

 he still receives the same star treatment as his ridden donkey companions.

 Is there an age limit or weight restriction for riding donkeys in the UK?

 Yes there is.
-Only children aged 12 years or under may ride a donkey, though
+Only children aged 12 years and under may ride standard sized donkey in the UK,

 Do your donkeys trot and canter whilst giving rides?

-No. Our donkeys are never asked to trot and canter whilst giving rides,.
+No. Our donkeys are never asked to trot or canter whilst giving rides,.
 They have been specially chosen for their calm and loving natures and are only required to walk steadily when being ridden.
-This is not a regulation, but Blackberry donkeys have been specially trained to walk calmly with their young riders.
+This is not a regulation, but Blackberry Donkeys team of donkeys have been specially trained to walk calmly with their young riders.

 Are your donkeys always led?